Vitamin D, is often referred to as the “sunshine vitamin” as we need a good dose of sunshine to synthesise vitamin D.

 - Limited sunlight exposure in older children and adolescents

-- Children with disabilities (which limits their time spent outside)
+- Children with disabilities (limited time spent outside)

 - Children taking anticonvulsant treatment

-- Seasonal changes in sunlight potency, latitude and pollution levels
+- Seasonal changes in sunlight potency and latitude

 - Clothing and the use of sunscreen

-The Department of Health currently recommends vitamin supplementation (including vitamin D) in the following at-risk groups;
+The Department of Health recommends vitamin D supplementation for:

-- Infants or children previously treated for Ricketts or a vitamin D deficiency
+- Infants or children previously treated for Rickets or a vitamin D deficiency

 There are two types of Vitamin D: